mauropelucchi/unibg_mobile_and_cloud_2025/README.md

-# University of Bergamo - Mobile and Cloud Technologies 2024
+# University of Bergamo - Mobile and Cloud Platforms 2025

-This repository contains code and data for the Apps developed during the Mobile & Cloud Technologies Course @ University of Bergamo (2024).
+This repository contains code and data for the Apps developed during the Mobile & Cloud Platforms Course @ University of Bergamo (2025).

 # MyTEDx Project

-MyTEDx is the project explained and builded during the Mobile & Cloud Technologies Course @ University of Bergamo.
+MyTEDx is the project explained and builded during the Mobile & Cloud Platforms Course @ University of Bergamo.
 It is a complete server-less project based on AWS Services and Flutter.
 The project is composed by:
 - a stack (infrastructure as code examole)